JaKooLit/Debian-Hyprland/README.md

 ### ⚠️ Pre-requisites:
 - Needs a Debian 12 Testing (Trixie) Branch  as it needs a newer wayland packages!
 I have tried on Stable Debian 12 Bookworm in which, Hyprland wont build
-- edit your /etc/apt/sources.list and remove # and enable 'deb-src' else will not install properly.
+- edit your /etc/apt/sources.list and remove # on lines with deb-src to enable source packaging else will not install properly especially Hyprland
 ```bash
 sudo nano /etc/apt/sources.list
 ```